seafoodfry/bluesky-platform/infra/README.md

 ./run-cmd-in-shell.sh terraform apply a.plan
 ```

-The TF apply will fail at first with some error such as
+If we had `flux.tf`, TF apply would fail at first with some error such as
 ```
 flux_bootstrap_git.this: Creating...
 ╷